 Yordanos joined Watsi on February 11th, 2015.
-Five years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Yordanos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Yordanos' most recent donation traveled 8,600 miles to support Pel, a bag weaver and refugee from Thailand, to fund sight-restoring lens replacement surgery.

 Yordanos has funded healthcare for 82 patients in 12 countries.